chrissy-dev/chrissy.dev/src/log/2019-05-15-bidean-nam-bian-stob-coire-sgreamhach/2019-05-15-bidean-nam-bian-stob-coire-sgreamhach.md

 {% photo src="05152019_113950.jpg", caption="Looking down on the Lost Valley" %}

 The descent into the Lost Valley is fairly tricky.
-The main path was blocked by snow and there's a lot of loose scree and rocks, combined with the steep descent care that was needed not to dislodge rocks for folk below.
+The main path was blocked by snow and there's a lot of loose scree and rocks, combined with the steep descent care was needed not to dislodge rocks for folk below.

 {% photo src="05152019_130505.jpg", caption="The descent into the Lost Valley, it looks simpler than it is." %}